junxit/us-congress-bills-115/metadata.md

 - 2017-05-02 — Placed on the Union Calendar, Calendar No. 63.
 - 2017-05-02 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-107.
 - 2017-05-02 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-107.
+- 2017-05-03 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.